ICGC-TCGA-PanCancer/CGP-Somatic-Docker/README.md

 As these steps will be running multiple threads (internally) each can share/donate memory to those running at the same time and so memory failures are reduced.

+### STDOUT/ERR under these processes

+For the processes where core and memory utilisation is managed by the underlying perl code and not Seqware/SGE directly (other than total available) the logs are written to the log area for the specific algorithm.
+This is done so that the output from multiple threads isn't mixed on a single stream.

+It is easy to see where things got up to with something like:

+    ls -ltrh seqware-results/0/<ALG>/tmp*/logs/*.err | tail -n 10

+Where ``<ALG>`` can be:

+    brass
+    caveman
+    pindel

+There are also ``*.out`` files.

 ### How to update mem*PerThread part way through execution

 In these cases _do not_ modify the ``*-qsub.opts`` file but instead reduce the parallel threads by 2 as follows: